pingcap/docs/dev/reference/tools/data-migration/from-aurora.md

 ---
-title: Migrate from AWS Aurora MySQL to TiDB
+title: Migrate from Amazon Aurora MySQL to TiDB
-summary: Learn how to migrate from AWS Aurora MySQL to TiDB by using TiDB Data Migration (DM).
+summary: Learn how to migrate from Amazon Aurora MySQL to TiDB by using TiDB Data Migration (DM).
 category: reference
 ---

-# Migrate from AWS Aurora MySQL to TiDB
+# Migrate from Amazon Aurora MySQL to TiDB

-This document describes how to migrate from [AWS Aurora MySQL](https://aws.amazon.com/rds/aurora/details/mysql-details/?nc1=h_ls) to TiDB by using TiDB Data Migration (DM).
+This document describes how to migrate from [Amazon Aurora MySQL](https://aws.amazon.com/rds/aurora/details/mysql-details/?nc1=h_ls) to TiDB by using TiDB Data Migration (DM).

 ## Step 1: Enable binlog in the Aurora cluster